-The Professional Associations/Trade Unions have been consulted on this policy, and HfL recommends it for adoption.
+This professional associations/trade unions have been consulted on this document and HFL Education recommends it for adoption.

-Hertfordshire Model Policy - Schools' HR Advisory Team Date of issue: September 2021
+Hertfordshire Model Policy - Schools' HR Advisory Team Date of issue: September 2023

 This policy will be issued to all those involved in any recruitment process.